The Pros and Cons of Standing All Day

-If you are standing for long periods, you must take breaks every 30 minutes so your feet don’t swell up.
+If standing for long periods, you must take breaks every 30 minutes so your feet don’t swell up.
 It also helps if you wear athletic shoes or sandals instead of formal shoes and walk around from time to time.
-If these tips sound like too much work, then try sitting on a stool intermittently while working at a standing desk.
+If these tips sound too much, try sitting on a stool intermittently while working at a standing desk.

-Standing desks also have been shown to improve productivity because they reduce distractions caused by moving between activities, and standing desks also have been shown to help people to work reducing the need for constant breaks to move.
-Standing desks are also sometimes easier on the body because standing is a more natural position.
+Standing desks also have been shown to improve productivity because they reduce distractions caused by moving between activities.
+Standing desks also have been shown to help people to work, reducing the need for constant breaks to move.
+Standing desks are also sometimes easier on the body because standing is a more natural posture.

 Is Standing 8 Hours a Day Bad For You?

 Standing for 8 hours is bad because standing in one position too long causes your blood pressure and heart rate to rise, as well as standing-related fatigue according to a 2012 study.
 So we should change our posture while standing up by stretching the neck muscles and back periodically.